Est. Whitetail Population

 Total B&C Typical Entries

-Taken by Timothy J. Beck in Huntington County in 2012.
-It ranks No. 8 of all time.
+Taken by Timothy J. Beck in Huntington County in 2012, and is ranked No. 4 of all time.

 Record B&C Non-Typical Stat